Accelerated Christian Education: Content

+The ACE curriculum has furthermore been accused by some experts to give religious explanations of natural phenomena rather than scientific ones.
+It explicitly denies evolution, the effects of human actions on climate, and that climate change is occurring.

 Science is presented in the ACE curriculum through the framework of Young Earth Creationism (YEC).
-For example, in Biology 1099, the existence of the Loch Ness monster is presented as a fact (as a plesiosaur), and used as a so-called proof against the scientific theory of evolution.
+For example, the existence of the Loch Ness monster is presented as a fact (as a plesiosaur), and used as a so-called proof against the scientific theory of evolution.
 Textbooks published in Europe removed the Loch Ness monster reference in July 2013, but children are still only taught creationism as an explanation for the origin of life on earth.

 Textbooks used in the curriculum assert that abortion is wrong, evolution is false, and homosexuality is a choice.
-They teach that wives must be subservient to their husbands, women's liberation leads to child neglect and that one can avoid AIDS by being abstinent until marriage.
+They teach that wives must be submissive to their husbands, women's liberation leads to child neglect and that one can avoid AIDS by being abstinent until marriage.

 The ACE curriculum in "Science 1096" asserts that solar fusion is a myth, describing it as "an invention of evolution scientists."

 As of January 2017, there are 26 schools using the ACE curriculum registered in the United Kingdom.
 In October 2016, ten schools graded by British parliamentary education inspectors OFSTED were revisited following concerns of mistreatment raised in British press, nine of which were subsequently re-graded as 'inadequate' or 'requires improvement' by the watchdog.
 In 2018, a further ACE school in London was rated 'inadequate' for failing to teach adequate science and for not teaching children to ″develop the skills to collect and evaluate scientific evidence."